The Sunday Zoom Seminars will have a limited number of participants.

 Please note registration deadline is the Friday before each seminar starts, after which all those who have registered will be emailed the Zoom link information.
 Seminars begin at 10:00 am Pacific Time (Canada and US).

-The first 3 seminars are now available for purchase.
+Only 3 seminars are available for purchase at any time.
 As each seminar finishes another seminar will become available to purchase.

 Deborah Chandler ~ March 7th ~ Weavers of Guatemala and Weave A Real Peace (WARP)